JSBmanD/docs/pages/activity-reports-analytics/ads-fraud-analytics.md

 - <notranslate>**Custom**</notranslate>: Events matching your custom selection of fraud parameters.
 - <notranslate>**None**</notranslate>: Do not show blocked events based on Fraud Rules.
 Branch automatically selects `None` when you filter on Key Fraud Indicators instead.

+[block:callout]
+{
+  "type": "info",
-!!! info "Fraud Rules vs Fraud Indicators"
+  "title": "Fraud Rules vs Fraud Indicators",
-	Fraud Rules are enabled by you based on your business criteria for what constitutes fraud.
-Fraud Indicators are built into Branch and are auto-enabled to protect you from generic fraud methods.  **NOTE**: You cannot view blocked events based on both of these types of fraud simultaneously; please select one at a time.
+  "body": "Fraud Rules are enabled by you based on your business criteria for what constitutes fraud.
+Fraud Indicators are built into Branch and are auto-enabled to protect you from generic fraud methods.  **NOTE**: You cannot view blocked events based on both of these types of fraud simultaneously; please select one at a time."
+}
+[/block]

 ## Key Fraud Indicators